mershark/My-Portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, your support will be very much appreciate, kindly contact me.
+If you like this project, your support will be very much appreciated, kindly contact me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>